 The Rev. Andrew Heil

 Rev. Andrew Heil began serving as associate pastor in 2017.
-A graduate of Lee University and the Wake Forest University School of Divinity, Andrew believes that our differences are often the gifts that we bring to community.
+A graduate of Lee University and the Wake Forest University School of Divinity, Andrew believes that our differences are often the gifts that we bring with us into community.

 Andrew is married to Sarah.
 Together they enjoy conversations about books, good cups of coffee, and spending time outdoors.
-They also delight in the adventure of being Molly’s parents.
-Contact Andrew if you need someone to listen – or just because.
+They’re also glad to share in the daily adventure of being Molly & Eli’s parents.
+Contact Andrew if you need someone to listen—or just because.